Friday, September 29, 2017

 What Comes Next: Questions & Potential Answers Regarding The No-God Duology

-2. The bulk of Bakker’s thematic agenda has been delivered
+2. Bakker’s thematic agenda has been delivered

 Therefore, the question is: where to go from the rise of the No-God and the dawn of the Second-Apocalypse?
 Before getting into the possibilities, we need to establish three key baselines.